 Following the events of In the Mood for Love, Chow Mo-Wan (Tony Leung Chiu-wai) has coped with his unrealised relationship with Su Li-Zhen (Maggie Cheung) by becoming a ladies' man.
 The film centers on his relationships with three different women: his landlord's daughter, Wang Jing-wen (Faye Wong), a nightclub girl, Bai Ling (Zhang Ziyi), and a gambler coincidentally named Su Li-Zhen (Gong Li).
 Chow also writes a science fiction serial titled 2046, about a train traveling to a time/place called "2046" where passengers can recapture lost love.

-The film was notorious for its four-year Troubled Production, going through many re-writes and versions, before finally settling to the finished product.
+The film was notorious for its four-year Troubled Productionnote , going through many re-writes and versions, before finally settling to the finished product.
 This was also Maggie Cheung's last major film; after this, she appeared only in cameos or in experimental films.

 Contains examples of:

 - Anachronic Order: The film jumps back and forth among different time frames.

 - Arc Number: 2046 appears as the apartment number for Chow's love interests, and is the title of Chow's science-fiction serial.

 - Arc Welding: Lulu (Carina Lau) is confirmed to be the same Lulu from Days of Being Wild, implicitly confirming that Maggie Cheung's and Tony Leung's respective characters from Days of Being Wild and In the Mood for Love are, in fact, the same person.

 - Bait-and-Switch Comment: Chow after reading Wang Jing-wen's writing:Chow: I think you should never write another word.